This post may contain affiliate links. Please read my privacy policy.

 - Mushroom: If you’re a fan of earthy flavors, try adding mushrooms.
 My Garlic Mushroom Bok Choy recipe is a great option.

-- More vegetables: Feel free to add more veggies like napa cabbage, regular cabbage, carrots, or any other green leafy vegetables you like to boost both the nutrients and color.
+- More vegetables: Feel free to add more veggies like napa cabbage, carrots, or any other green leafy vegetables you like to boost both the nutrients and color.

 - Tofu: For a plant-based version, tofu is a perfect substitute.
-It’ll soak up all the delicious flavors and make the dish hearty!
+It will soak up all the delicious flavors and make the dish hearty!

 How To Make Bok Choy Chicken